Skip to content

 apiKey: YOUR_OPENAI_API_KEY_HERE

-Core Component Configuration Explanation
+Core Component Configuration Details

 Models

-Define the language model that drives the agent.
+Defines the language model that drives the agent.

 yaml